 - Section 2.
-An active member shall be defined as any member who has attended at least one-half of the scheduled meetings that have met up to that point in the semester.
+An active member shall be defined as any member who has attended at least one-half of all general body meetings at which attendance has been taken up to that point in the semester.

 - Section 3.
 Only NJIT full-time undergraduate students who are active members as described in Article IV, Section 2 shall be eligible to vote.

 - Section 4.
 Attendance by a simple majority, or greater than 50%, of the active voting membership shall constitute a quorum.

 - Section 1.
 The officers of this chapter shall be President, Vice-President, Secretary, Treasurer, Webmaster, Public Relations, SIG Master, and Graphic Designer.